Logo de Confidencial Digital

 Following every interrogation, they’d send her back to “reflect” in an isolated cell with half the roof missing, exposed to the rain that night, with neither food nor water and with the marks of the blows that withered her strength against that putrid, damp earth.

-Illustration by Juan Garcia
+Illustration by CONFIDENCIAL

 “You say that you have evidence against me – then accuse me, open up a legal process and that’s that.
 Why must I talk and waste time in interrogations if you have proof, as you say?” she declares were her replies.